 Sure, now we have the modern capabilities to record history with a camera.
 And yes, I loved the movie Avatar.
 In fact, it gave me a whole new appreciation for the artists in that industry.
 However, nothing will replace the feeling of being in the presence of great Art – whether you are at the Louvre Museum or staring at a beloved painting in your living-room.
 The silent story of the brushstrokes made by a master’s hand or a vessel formed by a primitive artisan will never be obsolete.

-Upon graduation, my son is assured a job in the exciting field of 3D animation where he will be making computer games and creating feature films.
-I am excited for Bret’s bright future and his contribution to this newest expression of Art.
+Upon graduation, my son worked for Disney in the exciting field of 3D animation where he made computer games and feature films.

 You might like to read: